supercollider/supercollider/README_WINDOWS.md

 using VS.

-If you want 32-bit versions as well, repeat above steps with the generator name without `Win64`.
+If you want 32-bit versions as well, repeat above steps with the generator name "Visual Studio 12 2013" (no `Win64`).
 You should clean the build and delete the build cache before doing this.
 Also delete the subfolder `.libs` in the ASIOSDK2.3 tree as shown below.
 Unfortunately the build writes to that folder as well.

 If you are currently in the subfolder `build` of the portaudio source, use these
 steps: